Skip to main content

 The STEP and AEA papers are both sat in June and quite often at the end of A level examinations.
 Find out more about registering for these tests.

-If you live outside of the UK, there are many countries with registered test centres for either the MAT or STEP qualifications.
+If you live outside of the UK, there are many countries with registered test centres for STEP.
 You can find them by selecting your country and the qualification you wish to take.
 Find your nearest test centre

 You may also be able to get advice from your local office of the British Council if the exam board website does not contain all of the information that you require.